-How Can You Spark the Change to End Domestic Violence?
+How Can You Help End Domestic & Sexual Violence?

-Everyone has a role to place in helping to bring an end to domestic and sexual violence.
+Everyone has a role to play in helping to bring an end to intimate partner violence of all kinds.
 What unique skills or talents can you bring to address these complex issues?
 Scroll down for multiple and varied opportunities for you to get involved and help bring peace to survivors.

 diverse individuals participate in a rally